 While living in Jersey City, I was the founder and artistic director of Conflikted Primez, an art collective dedicated to empowering social change through conscious multicultural collaborations with spiritually-minded artists.
 With Conflikted Primez I co-produced, directed and performed in Youn Pa Youn :: One By One, a multimedia art weekend in Brooklyn devoted to raising awareness about the post-earthquake humanitarian crisis in Haiti.
 My most recent show, Apathy is Not Sexy: Political Resistance Through Art encompassed classical, jazz and cabaret music from the 1920s and 30s in a lecture / performance format designed to give the audience a comprehensive perspective of music from this important historical period.

-I currently reside in Denver, where I am producing a solo album of live electronic music [to be released in Summer 2020].
+I am currently producing a solo album of live electronic music [to be released in Summer 2020].

 ‘Many paths, one truth.’